Benefits of Adding Watermelon Seeds to Your Diet

 Did you know that in addition to helping you eliminate excess fluid, watermelon seeds are also rich in antioxidants?

-In addition to that, watermelon is packed with essential nutrients that can significantly benefit your health.
+Watermelon is also packed with essential nutrients that can significantly benefit your health.

-It contains a substance known as lycopene that helps cleanse your body and eliminate excess fluids—all in very few calories.
+It contains a substance known as lycopene that helps cleanse your body and eliminate excess fluids — all with very few calories.

 What a lot of people don’t know, however, is that those watermelon seeds they usually spit out are also full of nutrients and other benefits that they should be taking advantage of.